dotfile/awesome/README.md

 Here are some of the better features:
 -------------------------------------
 * Terminals spawn on the *same pwd* as the active client.
-My favorite feature.
+  (My favorite feature.)
-* *Greatly simplified AWM experience:*
+* Greatly simplified AWM experience:
 	* Only 4 tags, only the useful layouts, etc.
 	* Pared down, and arguably better keybindings
+* Gapless borders and current window highlight
 * Wallpaper rotation
-* Gapless borders and current window highight
-* Spawns one and only one instance of:
+* Spawns one, and only one, instance of:
 	* Battery indicator
 	* Sound applet
 	* Network manager applet